ken7hu/WH_SpaceTime/README.md

 tileplot.R : generalized tileplot method for cell freqs, average gene expression within a population and average factor level used for (Fig. 2H,2I, 3C, 4C, 5A, 5B)

+monocle_analysis_mono_mac : analysis script for subsetting monomac mhcii low and hi populations for monocle analysis.
+Includes plotting of gene expression by pseudotime and trajectory superimposed on the UMAP dimensional reduction (Fig. 2D-G)

 generalized_nmf.R: generalized function for computing NMF decomp on a given Seurat object.
 Used for (Fig. 5)

 cellchat.R : script for running cellchat from Seurat objects and graphing utilities (Fig. S5D and S5E)